remidinishanth/distributed_systems/zookeeper/zk.md

 <img width="945" alt="image" src="https://user-images.githubusercontent.com/19663316/210230558-2ab0d4de-6862-4529-836f-3e6f311e6bd7.png">

 ### Uses of Zookeeper
 * Two main categories
   - Service management
-  - Distributed Locking
+  - Distributed Locking: Locking and synchronization service

+#### Configuration of hosts
+A typical use case for ephemeral nodes is when using ZooKeeper for discovery of hosts in your distributed system.
+Each server can then publish its IP address in an ephemeral node, and should a server loose connectivity with ZooKeeper and fail to reconnect within the session timeout, then its information is deleted.

+* Configuration management: Up-to-date system config info for a joining node
+* Cluster management: Joining / leaving of nodes, real-time node status
+* Highly reliable data registry
 * Naming service
   - Identifying nodes in a cluster by name (“DNS” for nodes)

-* Configuration management
-  - Up-to-date system config info for a joining node
-* Cluster management
-  - Joining / leaving of nodes, real-time node status
-* Leader election
+#### Leader election
-  - Electing a node as leader for coordination purpose
+* Electing a node as leader for coordination purpose
-* Locking and synchronization service
-* Highly reliable data registry
+* An easy way of doing leader election with ZooKeeper is to let every server publish its information in a zNode that is both sequential and ephemeral.
+Then, whichever server has the lowest sequential zNode is the leader.
+If the leader or any other server for that matter, goes offline, its session dies and its ephemeral node is removed, and all other servers can observe who is the new leader.

-Ref:
+### Ref:
 * https://zookeeper.apache.org/doc/r3.1.2/zookeeperOver.html